Austronesian peoples: Pottery

-Hung et al. (2012) has pointed out in response that no pottery assemblages older than 2000 years old have been found in Morotai, which also has a Papuan-speaking population.
-They also pointed out that present-day data on wind and currents is not a reliable way of ascertaining migration routes, and that the voyages settling Remote Oceania would have been deliberate, not uncontrolled drifting.
+Hung et al. (2012) pointed out in response that no pottery assemblages older than 2,000 years old have been found in Morotai, which also has a Papuan-speaking population.
+They also mentioned that present-day data on wind and currents is not a reliable way of ascertaining migration routes, and that the voyages settling Remote Oceania would have been deliberate, not uncontrolled drifting.
 Similar presumptions by Thor Heyerdahl led to his erroneous conclusion that Polynesia was settled from the Americas.
 Pottery manufacturing techniques are also diverse, even within a single community.
-Thus analysis of manufacturing methods is less significant than comparison of decorative systems.
+Thus, analysis of manufacturing methods is less significant than comparison of decorative systems.
 Nevertheless, Hung et al. (2012) emphasized that they also did not discount other sources (yet undiscovered) from the southern Philippines.
-They also propose the Eastern Visayas as a likely point-of-origin.
+They also proposed the Eastern Visayas as a likely point of origin.
 Sources south of the Philippines remain unlikely without further archaeological findings due to their related pottery assemblages being younger than 1500 BCE.

 The dentate-stamped pottery of the Lapita culture (c.
-1350 to 1300 BCE) also retained elements also found in the Nagsabaran pottery in the Philippines, including stamped circles as well as the cross-in-circle motif.
+1350–1300 BCE) retained elements also found in the Nagsabaran pottery in the Philippines, including stamped circles as well as the cross-in-circle motif.
 They carried pottery technology as far as Tonga in Polynesia.
 Pottery technology in Tonga, however, became reduced to undecorated plainware within only two centuries before abruptly disappearing completely by around 400 BCE.
 The reasons for this are still unknown.
 Pottery was absent in subsequent migrations to the rest of Remote Oceania, being replaced instead with carved wooden or bamboo containers, bottle gourds, and baskets.
-However, the geometric designs and stylized figures used in the pottery are still present in other surviving artforms like in tattooing, weaving, and barkcloth patterns.
+However, the geometric designs and stylized figures used in the pottery are still present in other surviving art forms, such as tattooing, weaving, and barkcloth patterns.

-A common practice among Austronesians in a large area of Island Southeast Asia is the use of burial jars which emerged during the Late Neolithic and flourished in the first millennium CE.
+A common practice among Austronesians in a large area of Island Southeast Asia is the use of burial jars, which emerged during the Late Neolithic and flourished in the first millennium CE.
 They are characteristic of a region bordered by the Philippines to the north, southern Sumatra in the southwest, and Sumba and the Maluku Islands in the southeast.
-However, these didn't comprise a single tradition, but can be grouped into at least fourteen different traditions scattered across the islands.
-In most cases, the earliest burial jars used were large indigenous earthenware jars, followed by indigenous or imported stoneware jars (martaban), and finally imported porcelain jars acquired from the burgeoning maritime trade with China and Mainland Southeast Asia at around the 14th century CE.
+However, these didn't comprise a single tradition but can be grouped into at least fourteen different traditions scattered across the islands.
+In most cases, the earliest burial jars used were large indigenous earthenware jars, followed by indigenous or imported stoneware jars (martaban), and finally imported porcelain jars acquired from the burgeoning maritime trade with China and Mainland Southeast Asia around the 14th century CE.